87% Chance of a Kamala Win? Here’s How to Prepare...

 That’s an 87% accuracy rate.

 The benchmark U.S. stock market index, the S&P 500, is up about 7% since the start of July.
-The Dow and the Nasdaq are also showing gains over that time.
+The Dow Jones Industrial Average and the Nasdaq Composite are also showing gains over that time.

 If history is any guide, Harris, not Trump, is likely to be the next president of the United States.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.